google/sso-offloading/README.md

 This project uses the [localExtensionHost](https://github.com/alex292/localExtensionHost/tree/main) tool to package and host locally the handler extension and Chrome App.
 Mentioned repository contains detailed instructions on this step, including how to force-install packaged projects for ChromeOS.

 3. Force - install IWA
-IWA bundle (`.swbn` file), as well as its `update_manifest.json` file, needs to be hosted and then force installed via [`IsolatedWebAppInstallForceList`](https://chromeenterprise.google/policies/#IsolatedWebAppInstallForceList) policy.
+IWA bundle (`.swbn` file), as well as its `update_manifest.json` file, needs to be hosted and then the app has to be force-installed via [`IsolatedWebAppInstallForceList`](https://chromeenterprise.google/policies/#IsolatedWebAppInstallForceList) policy.
 [Getting started with Isolated Web Apps](https://chromeos.dev/en/tutorials/getting-started-with-isolated-web-apps) article for reference.

 4. Test time!